Marple, Greater Manchester: Geography

 The area, close to Derbyshire, covers just over 11 sqmi of countryside, ranging from heavily wooded valleys to hill-top moorland.
 It rises from around 262 ft above sea level at the River Goyt to 1073 ft at Cobden Edge.
 On a clear day it is possible to view the Beetham Tower in Manchester as well as the city centre, the Winter Hill TV transmitter and the surrounding counties of Cheshire, Derbyshire, Lancashire and West Yorkshire and the mountains of North Wales from the top of these hills.

 Governance

-In 1866 Marple became a civil parish in Cheshire and in 1894 the parish formed an urban district.
-In 1974 the urban district was abolished and its former area was transferred to Greater Manchester to form part of the Metropolitan Borough of Stockport.

-Marple is represented on Stockport Borough Council in two three-member electoral wards called Marple North and Marple South by six councillors; four Liberal Democrats and two Conservatives.
-Stockport Borough Council has 63 councillors in 21 wards, of whom 26 are Liberal Democrats, 21 are Labour, 13 are Conservative, and 3 others, as of May 2015.
-For the United Kingdom Parliament, Marple is in the Hazel Grove constituency, which is represented by William Wragg, a Conservative, elected in 2015, gaining the seat from the Liberal Democrats.